-A coastal city and a commercial hub, Davao City is a great choice for living in the Philippines as it’s one of Asia’s cleanest, safest, and most livable cities.
+A coastal city and a commercial hub, Davao City is one of the safest places to live in the Philippines.
+For this reason, it’s a great choice for living in the country.
 With Mount Apo on one side and pristine beaches plus the sea on the other, nature is quite abundant in the area, turning Davao City into an excellent destination for lots of fun activities and outdoor recreation.
 The city itself abounds in colorful sculptures, lighted fountains and boasts a vibrant community spirit.

 Subic is a coastal municipality popular for its sandy beaches, bay area, and hidden underwater gems.
 It is an excellent spot for diving, as the waters in Subic nestle various coral species and shipwrecks from when the city was a Spanish naval base.
 Other attractions that make Subic a great place to live in the Philippines include Zoobic Safari and Ocean Adventure theme parks, golf courses, and casinos.
 Situated on the other side of Subic Bay, towering over the beach, are the mountain peaks of Mt.
 Balingkilat and Cinco Picos, with a plethora of trekking trails, steep slopes, and splendid views.